TolaniAdedunmola/Pie-Day-Dataset/README.md

 # Data Source and Tools

-This dataset was compiled by Dahel Techies for internship purposes.It is an excel file.Excel was used for Data Exploration,Cleaning and preparation.The data was brought into Power BI, Using power query to transform the data after which it was loaded back into Power BI for Analysis and Visualization.
+This dataset was compiled by Dahel Techies for internship purposes.It is an excel file.Excel was used for Data Exploration,Cleaning and preparation.The data was brought into Power BI, for Analysis and Visualization.

 Download Dataset
 [Here](https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fraw.githubusercontent.com%2FTolaniAdedunmola%2FPie-Day-Dataset%2Fmain%2FPie%2520Day%2520Dataset.xlsx&wdOrigin=BROWSELINK)

+#Data Processsing
+- The Data was Transformed in Power Query
+- No cleaning was done because coumn quality was 100%, data type was accurate, there were no missing values,duplicate values or errorin the data.
+- Data was loaded into Power BI

+#Insight